National Health and Physical Education Day

 When it comes to how to get involved, the only limit is imagination – so get moving, because every step counts!

-The Australian Council for Health, Physical Education and Recreation (ACHPER) Inc. is the leading professional association that represents teachers and other professionals working in health, physical education, recreation and sport.
+The Australian Council for Health, Physical Education and Recreation Inc. (ACHPER) is the leading professional association representing teachers and other professionals working in the fields of health and physical education.
+We are a member based, not-for-profit organisation with a significant profile.